jump-dev/JuMP.jl/docs/src/manual/nonlinear.md

 ## [User-defined operators](@id jump_user_defined_operators)

-In addition to a standard list of univariate and multivariate operators recognized by the `MOI.Nonlinear` submodule, JuMP supports *user-defined* Julia operators.
+In addition to a standard list of univariate and multivariate operators recognized by the `MOI.Nonlinear` submodule, JuMP supports user-defined operators.

+Unless [Gradients and Hessians](@ref) are explicitly provided, user-defined operators must support automatic differentiation.
+If you encounter an error adding the operator, see [Common mistakes when writing a user-defined operator](@ref).

 !!! warning
     User-defined operators must return a scalar output.
 For a work-around, see